 Thousands of Zombie Foreclosures Haunt the U.S.

-One recent report indicates there are at least than 300,000 zombie properties in the U.S., though the actual number is probably considerably higher since the company that produced the report (RealtyTrac) used a conservative methodology in coming up with its data.
+One report previously indicated that at one point there were at least than 300,000 zombie properties in the U.S., though the actual number may have been considerably higher since the company that produced the report (RealtyTrac) used a conservative methodology in coming up with its data.
+As of mid-2014, that number has purportedly dropped to around 141,000, but some states still have large numbers of zombie homes.

 Zombie Foreclosures Cause Homeowners to Suffer